Update at 5pm Tuesday 4/3/25 - We are fully subscribed for the 2025 Festival and ‘Sign Up’ is now closed.

 conservation through restoration

-The North Ronaldsay Sheep Festival is a volunteer-led event that takes place on the Island of North Ronaldsay in Orkney, Scotland, with the aim of re-building the island's historic drystone Sheep Dyke, protecting its flock of native seaweed-eating sheep, and celebrating the island's distinct culture and tradition through music, art and education.
+The North Ronaldsay Sheep Festival takes place on the Island of North Ronaldsay in Orkney, Scotland, with the aim of re-building the island's historic drystone Sheep Dyke, protecting its flock of native seaweed-eating sheep, and celebrating the island's distinct culture and tradition through music, art and education.

 The festival consists of one week of drystone dyke building, workshops and activities.